lightcastercoldheart/apollo/README.md

 		- unique URL
 		- user who generated the guide*

-2 / Structures and UI Outline /
+*2 / Structures and UI Outline /*

+	Simple to Complex - the idea behind the use of cards is to allow users to easily go through the main (or most important) information first, and then allow them to continue to learn more through expanding the cards and clicking through their links.

 	a.
 Persistent Menu